commstpu/abe-rglas.github.io/content/blog/clinics/urbain.md

 +++
-title = "Clinique Médicale Urbaine de Quartier Latin"
+title = "Urban Medical Clinic of Quartier Latin"
 +++

-# Clinique Médicale Urbaine de Quartier Latin
+# Urban Medical Clinic of Quartier Latin
 ## Accepted Insurances
 They're a public clinic, so they take RAMQ.
 ## Waitlist Times